 Best Meal Ever

 A Pacific Cafe, Kauai.
 HA.
 Everything was excellent, but the pan-seared mahi-mahi with garlic and sesame was unbelievably good when owner/chef Jean-Marie Josselin was on-site.
 The meals were merely excellent when he was minding one of his other establishments.
 Some people have described their food as better than sex.
-This restaurant is closed now, but the chef has opened a new establishment called JO2 which I haven’t had a chance to try yet.
+This restaurant is closed now, but the chef has opened a new establishment called JO2 which was good, but I felt fell sort of A Pacific Cafe.